Peroshki/Unity-Image-Kernels/README.md

 # Unity 3D Kernel Demo

+Play this demo at https://peroshki.github.io/Unity-Image-Kernels/

 A demonstration of image processing using kernel transformations in Unity 3D.
 Two different image kernels are used in this project, one to blur an image using a Gaussian Blur approximation, and one to sharpen an image.
 The kernel transformations are applied using CG/HLSL shaders.
-Hosted at https://peroshki.github.io/Unity-Image-Kernels/
+All of the shaders and scripts used in this project can be found in the Assets folder.

 ## Controls
 | Key        | Action           |